Vegetable Garden Fertilizer, How to Fertilize Vegetable Garden, Gardening with Compost

 For best gardening results, there are two important steps to creating ideal vegetable garden soil.
-Most garden soil will need to modified by adding organic materials including fertilizer.

 1. Add nutrients--this is what the plants use for food.